Quantum Phase Space Description of a Cosmological Minimal Massive Bigravity Model: Quantum Cosmology of a Minimal Bigravity Model in the Minisuperspace

 For the Hartle-Hawking Wigner function an oscillatory symmetric form around zero momentum is observed (see Fig. \ref{fig:wpH}), where its largest peak corresponds to the classical trajectory given by

-which are represented by dark lines in the density plots (see Figs. \ref{fig:dpH}, \ref{fig:dpV}, and \ref{fig:dpL}) for the characteristic value $\epsilon = 1$.
-It is observed that the extremum (maxima and minima) of Wigner function decrease with the distance to the classical trajectory.
-Besides the Wigner function has negative values which are interpreted by some authors\citep{lutkenhaus_nonclassical_1995,kenfack_negativity_2004} as nonclassical effects (similar characteristics are presented in the other cases).\\
+which are represented by thick lines in the density plots (see Figs. \ref{fig:dpH}, \ref{fig:dpV}, and \ref{fig:dpL}) for the characteristic value $\epsilon = 1$.
+It is observed that the extrema (maxima and minima) of Wigner function decrease with the distance to the classical trajectory.
+Besides the Wigner function has negative values which are interpreted by some authors \cite{lutkenhaus_nonclassical_1995,kenfack_negativity_2004} as nonclassical effects (similar characteristics are presented in the other cases).

 The Vilenkin Wigner function (see Fig. \ref{fig:wpV}), is constructed with the wavefunction corresponding to an expanding universe.
 In this case there are not interference terms, as the presented in Hartle-Hawking case.
 This behavior corresponds to the prototypical tunneling process.
-For this reason the highest peaks of the Wigner function are near to the classical trajectory associated with negative values of the momenta (expanding universe; see Fig. \ref{fig:dpV}).\\
+For this reason the highest peaks of the Wigner function are near to the classical trajectory associated with negative values of the momenta (expanding universe; see Fig. \ref{fig:dpV}).

 The Linde Wigner function (see Fig. \ref{fig:wpL}) has a similar behavior as the Hartle-Hawking case, but the classical trajectory is not on the highest peaks (in fact, seems that is on the minima of Wigner function), as it is showed in Fig. \ref{fig:dpL}.
-More fluctuations than in Hartle-Hawking case are observed, mainly on the left of the region bounded by the classical trajectory, meanwhile outside this region the peaks of the oscillations damped drastically their amplitudes.\\
+More fluctuations than in Hartle-Hawking case are observed, mainly on the left of the region bounded by the classical trajectory, meanwhile outside this region the peaks of the oscillations damped drastically their amplitudes.

-For Hartle-Hawking and Linde cases the Wigner function have interference terms corresponding to a contracting and expanding universe; the difference between them is an opposite sign in the interference term of the wavefunctions \eqref{eq:Hartle-Hawking_boundary_coditions} and \eqref{eq:Linde_boundary_conditions}.\\
+For Hartle-Hawking and Linde cases the Wigner function have interference terms corresponding to a contracting and expanding universe; the difference between them is an opposite sign in the interference term of the wavefunctions \eqref{eq:Hartle-Hawking_boundary_coditions} and \eqref{eq:Linde_boundary_conditions}.

 From point of view of quantum cosmology, this results suggest that the classical limit is difficult to achieve since there exist oscillations of the Wigner function for the three cases considered.
 Until the classical trajectory is on the highest peaks in Hartle-Hawking Wigner function, the decoherence of the Vilenkin function could be easier to obtain because it has fewer oscillations to the other cases due the interference terms not being present since there is only an expanding universe around $p=0$.
 Besides, with the presence of a tunneling scenario, it is possible avoid the classical initial singularity by means the probability for creation from nothing at a small nonvanish scale factor.
 By extremizing the marginal